 My personal experience

-This is my garage guttering and fall pipe round the back.
+This is a picture of my garage showing the brown-coloured guttering and fall pipes round the back.

 At the bottom of the fall pipe is a grate.
-Rainwater from the garage roof runs into this grate and goes into the storm drain.
-This harmless water joins the surface water drainage system under our roads and it runs untreated, directly into local rivers and streams.
+Rainwater from the garage roof’s guttering runs into this grate and goes into the storm drain.
+This harmless rainwater joins the surface water drainage system under our roads and runs untreated directly into local rivers and streams.

-Unfortunately, you can also see a small pipe to the left, which is the waste water pipe that the washing machine pumps into.
+Unfortunately, you can also see a grey pipe to the left.
+This is the waste water pipe that the washing machine pumps out into.
 This washing machine is misconnected!
-Waste water full of chemicals and bleaching agents is being pumped directly into a local river and this needs correcting.
+Its waste water full of harmful chemicals and bleaching agents is being pumped into the storm drain designed only for rainwater.
+It is ending up in a local river.
+This needs correcting.

 Out-buildings and garages